desmondinho/tailwind-merge-dotnet/docs/features.md

 ## Composition

-tailwind-merge-dotnet has some features that simplify composing class strings together.
+tailwind-merge-dotnet-dotnet has some features that simplify composing class strings together.

 ### Supports multiple arguments